 Vietnam Era Special Ops Watches: Video

 If you’re interested in what special ops guys wore during the Vietnam War, here’s a detailed look.
-These Seiko watches such as the Seiko 6619 model is what they wore.
-The video also explains why they opted for these Seiko watches and why we really didn’t see the brand in the US before then the war.
+Seiko watches such as the Seiko 6619 model are what they wore.
+The video also explains why they opted for these watches and why we really didn’t see Seiko watches in the US before then the war.

 The book he mentions is fascinating, if you’re into war history and photography-but, unfortunately, there aren’t a lot of copies left in circulation so it can be hard to find or resold at pretty high prices: Check availability on Amazon: Running Recon By Frank Greco: A Photo Journey with SOG Special Ops Along the Ho Chi Minh Trail

 Famous Special Ops Members & The Watches They Wear

 David Goggins – Kobold Transglobe Dual Time Watch